 UPDATE (11/9/22): The U.S. Marines are ousting Mike Parrott from their ranks, after a military hearing found he violated articles of the U.S. Code of Military Justice.

-The administrative hearing, held on Oct.
+The board of inquiry, held on Oct.
 24–25 at Quantico, VA, involved two days of witness testimony before a three-judge panel of senior officers.

 At the end of the two days, the panel found Parrot to be in violation of Article 92 (violating a lawful order) and Article 133 (conduct unbecoming an officer).
 They also found him to have engaged in "substandard performance" as a Marine.